bmeg/iceberg-schema-tools/docs/link-data-object.md

 Ok, so we have a link between a Specimen and a Patient.

-But a specimen han come from other entities other than patient:  from a location (e.g., the source of an environmental sample), or a sampling of a substance, a biologically-derived product, or a device.
+But a specimen can come from other entities other than patient:  from a location (e.g., the source of an environmental sample), or a sampling of a substance, a biologically-derived product, or a device.

 How would we describe these relationships?